itcrew/Mikrotik-PHP-Scripts/README.md

-Scripts to automate tasks on mikrotik
+Scripts( CLI ) to automate tasks on mikrotik

+Use like command in Linux Terminal